 At The Philanthropy Connection, we ask women to give, while instilling the confidence to know that every dollar of their membership contribution will be put to good use.

-We believe in mentoring the next generation of women philanthropists.
+- We believe that building relationships and genuine connections is critical to cultivating the next generation of diverse women philanthropists.

 We keep our administrative costs low by using a largely volunteer staff and tapping into the talent pool of our membership.

 We do not hold galas or fundraising benefits.
 Our events are educational and create opportunities for members to learn skills that help them become more informed donors (e.g., how to read non-profit financial statements and assess grant proposals); to learn about issues in the Boston philanthropic landscape and to meet and partner with non-profits addressing them; and to connect with and to learn from each other.

 Each member decides for herself how involved she would like to be.
 Some members choose simply to write a check and attend our Grant Awards & All-Member Meeting to participate in voting for thoroughly vetted nonprofit finalists.
 Others choose to become deeply involved in committee work – evaluating grants, conducting site visits, or planning our member education events.